dialpad/dialtone/packages/dialtone-tokens/README.md

 Design tokens are all the defined values that are part of the design system, such as color, spacing, typography, and more.
-The goal is to store design tokens as JSON and output and publish them to many different formats (CSS, LESS, Android, iOS, etc) upon build.
+The goal is to store design tokens as JSON and output and publish them to many different formats (CSS, LESS, Android, iOS, etc.) upon build.

 ## Usage